A Comoving Framework for Planet Migration: Introduction

 These simplifications are not merely inconvenient; they are often fundamentally flawed.
 Fixing the planet's orbit violates the conservation of total energy and angular momentum for the star-planet-disk system.
 An important attempt to address this was the remapping method developed by \cite{BenitezLlambay2016b}, which uses a mesh that follows the migrating planet.
 While this technique allows for long-timescale simulations, in its original form it is not conservative, as it relies on non-conservative linear interpolation to populate the new mesh at each step.
 This repeated interpolation can introduce numerical diffusion that affects the long-term evolution of the system.

 To overcome these limitations, we introduce in this paper a novel framework built upon a comoving coordinate system designed for the self-consistent study of planet migration.
 The core of our approach is to solve the hydrodynamic equations on a computational grid that is centered on the planet and whose spatial scale is defined by the planet's instantaneous semi-major axis.
+A similar strategy was previously employed by \cite{2006PhDT.........3P}, who exploited the covariant formalism specific to the RODEO code to keep the planet fixed within the mesh.
+Here, we develop a framework that can be applied to any numerical hydrodynamics code by simply adding the appropriate source terms to the standard equations of motion.
 This strategy directly addresses the primary challenges of traditional methods.
 By keeping the planet stationary with respect to the grid, our framework obviates the need for an extended computational domain that must encompass the entire migration path.
 Consequently, the numerical cost of simulating a migrating planet is dramatically reduced, becoming comparable to that of simulating a static planet on a domain of the same relative size.
 This efficiency enables long-term, self-consistent simulations of planet-disk interaction.
 The framework is defined by a radial coordinate transformation that is independent of the frame's rotation.
 As such, it can be readily combined with standard orbital advection algorithms, requiring only minimal modifications to existing hydrodynamics codes.

 This paper is organized as follows.
 In Section \ref{sec:basic_equations}, we review the fundamental equations of the planet-disk system.
 Section \ref{sec:coordinate_transformation} introduces the comoving coordinate transformation and presents the derivation of the resulting fluid equations.
 The practical application of our framework is detailed in Section \ref{sec:implementation}, where we derive a first-order estimate for the computational speed-up and describe the implementation within the FARGO3D code.
 In Section \ref{sec:benchmark}, we validate our method through a benchmark test, comparing it against a traditional fixed-grid simulation to demonstrate its accuracy and advantages.
 We discuss the broader implications and potential future applications of our work in Section \ref{sec:discussion}.
 Finally, we summarize our results and present our conclusions in Section \ref{sec:summary_conclusion}.